Port Moody 2050: updating our Official Community Plan

 Share Proposed overall land use strategy on Facebook Share Proposed overall land use strategy on Twitter Share Proposed overall land use strategy on Linkedin Email Proposed overall land use strategy link

 The Draft OCP Land Uses (April 2025) map is intended for inclusion in the 2025 Draft OCP and shows current and proposed land use designations in Port Moody.
 Land use designations set out the locations, amount, type or density of various kinds of development.
-Descriptions of current designations can be found in the 2023 Draft OCP(External link), Chapter 4: Overall Land Use Strategy (Page 17).
+Descriptions of current designations can be found in the 2023 Draft OCP, Chapter 4: Overall Land Use Strategy (Page 17).
 This map also includes the Province's Transit-Oriented Areas and the South of St. Johns Special Study Area.

 • What we heard